1977 Tampa Bay Buccaneers season: Week 1: at Philadelphia Eagles

 Philadelphia Eagles’ tight end Keith Krepfle, playing in a cast with pins in his hand, caught a 17-yard touchdown pass from Ron Jaworski and made a 28-yard reception that set up a second touchdown.
 Ricky Bell carried the ball 15 times for 53 yards for the Buccaneers, but killed a scoring drive by fumbling on the Eagles’ 9-yard line.
-With Randy Hedberg unable to pick up the Eagles’ blitzes, the Buccaneers were ineffective on offense.
+At quarterback, the Bucs started rookie Randy Hedberg, who had been the 196th overall pick in the draft; since then, no team has opened a season with a starting rookie quarterback drafted lower than Hedberg.
+With Hedberg unable to pick up the Eagles’ blitzes, the Buccaneers were ineffective on offense.
 After having praised the offensive line's performance in their final preseason game against the Baltimore Colts, coach McKay complained that the line "refused to block", and called the team's performance "horse manure".
 The offense failed to convert four opportunities from deep within Eagles territory, and scored only on a 22-yard Dave Green field goal.